Earthquakes on April 8, 2026

 9.9 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected 77 km SSE of King Cove, Alaska on April 8, 2026, with origin time 17:21 UTC.
-The event originated approximately 9.9 km below the surface, classifying it as shallow crustal.
-Coordinates: 54.458°, -161.711°.
+Reports of a magnitude 2.1 earthquake 77 km SSE of King Cove, Alaska came in on April 8, 2026 at 17:21 UTC.
+This was a shallow crustal earthquake, focused at 9.9 km depth.
+The epicenter is at 54.458°, -161.711°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08